DanielTakeshi/IL_ROS_HSR/README.md

     - Also double check that the overall data directory (by default `/media/autolab/1tb/[something...]`) is mounted and accessible for data writing.
+    - Make sure the HSR is charged, but that the charging tube is disconnected.

 2. Make sure an AR maker is taped on the ground, [and that it is AR maker 11][3], and that the robot is in a good starting position by using the joystick,